robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 <a href="https://lucia-auth.com/getting-started/sveltekit#set-up-types" target="_blank">https://lucia-auth.com/getting-started/sveltekit#set-up-types</a>

 In your `src/app.d.ts` file, declare a `Lucia` namespace.
 The import path for `Auth` is where you initialized `lucia()`.

+Set the types for the user attributes you added to the Lucia configuration, `email` and `email_verified`.

 **src/app.d.ts**